 In 1975, the Chair of Prehistoric and Early Medieval Archaeology, the Chair of Papyrology and the Chair of Mediterranean Archaeology were combined into a single unit – the Institute of Archaeology.
 Its first Director was Professor Waldemar Chmielewski.

-The Institute of Archaeology is the largest academic institution of its kind in Poland, one of the largest in the world.
+The Faculty of Archaeology is the largest academic institution of its kind in Poland, one of the largest in the world.
 It is divided into 17 Departments and 7 Laboratories.
 It has a staff of c.
 100 (researchers, lecturers, technicians and administration staff).
-The Institute offers instruction in most branches of modern archaeology and related sciences to over 1500 students from different areas of study.
-At present, the Institute of Archaeology UW is housed in the historic building of the Warsaw Main School (1862-1869) – one of the finest buildings on the main campus of the University.
+The Faculty offers instruction in most branches of modern archaeology and related sciences to over 1500 students from different areas of study.
+At present, the Faculty of Archaeology UW is housed in the historic building of the Warsaw Main School (1862-1869) – one of the finest buildings on the main campus of the University.